 Dublin City Sport & Wellbeing Partnership

-Dublin City Sports & Wellbeing Partnership works with a range of stakeholders to provide sport and physical activity services to your communities.
+Dublin City Sport & Wellbeing Partnership work with a range of stakeholders to facilitate sport and physical activity services to our communities.
 These include local projects, citywide events and the delivery of information and training initiatives.

 That goal of Dublin City Sport & Wellbeing Partnership has not changed despite the enormous challenges posed by the COVID-19 pandemic.
 From the outset, DCSWP committed itself to the adaptation and re-imagining of programmes in order to keep everyone active and healthy during these difficult times.
 That commitment led to the development of the DCSWP Virtual Hub which was designed to sustain delivery of our programmes and maintain the vital connection between coaches, Sport Officers and participants.
 Please see dcswphub.ie for more details.